codatio/codat-docs/docs/payables/payments.md

 ### Batch bill payment

-In some accounting platforms (for example, Xero) your SMB customer can make a batch payment.
+In some accounting software (for example, Xero) your SMB customer can make a batch payment.
 It allows them to pay multiple bills from multiple suppliers in a single payment.

 To do this with Sync for Payables, use the [Create bill payments](/sync-for-payables-api#/operations/create-bill-payment) endpoint and leave the `supplierRef` parameter blank.